Reviews You Can Rely On

 The Mountain Hardwear Ultralamina 15 is our highest rated synthetic sleeping bag.
 It earns high marks because it's made with high quality materials and constructed in an efficient and innovative way.
 It is lighter and more comfortable than other synthetic sleeping bags.

 For wet trips in warmer weather we prefer the Enlightened Equipment Prodigy because it's 12 ounces lighter and nearly as warm.
-Check out our review of the best backpacking sleeping bags to see how synthetic models compare to their down counterparts.
+Check out our review of backpacking sleeping bags to see how synthetic models compare to their down counterparts.
 If saving weight is a top priority, consider a down backpacking sleeping bag and if you really need to go light, see our best ultralight sleeping bag review.

 Our Analysis and Test Results